Abrasive options for cleaning and surface prep beyond sandblasting

 Four professionals from around the United States share their favorite blasting materials and tools for the Sep/Oct 2021 issue of inPAINT magazine for professional painting contractors.

 One of the four is Ryan Thomas, Field Operations Supervisor for Painters USA and NACE (now AMPP) Certified Level 1 Coatings Inspector.
-We were the only contractor featured that works solely on commercial and industrial projects; the other three do residential with some light commercial work.

 - Keeping dust to a minimum.

 - Working on sensitive surfaces like brick.

 - Removing a significant number of mils (one thousandth of an inch) in a short turnaround time.

 As Ryan states in the article, “Our crews have to move fast to create the proper surface profile for the spec of that project.”

 What is Abrasive blasting?

 Abrasive blasting uses pressurized air or water to propel abrasive media against a surface to remove old coatings, corrosion, or other forms of contamination.
 It is also commonly referred to as sandblasting or grit blasting.